LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 hold the build and install contents for the platform and compiler specified in the name of the host-config file.

-To build the code and intall the header files, libraries, and documentation in the install directory, go into the build directory and run ``make``; e.g.,::
+To build the code and install the header files, libraries, and documentation in the install directory, go into the build directory and run ``make``; e.g.,::

    $ cd {build directory}